apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-### The Mutation type
+### The `Mutation` type

-Mutations are operations sent to the server to create, update or delete data.
-These are comparable to the `PUT`, `POST`, `PATCH` and `DELETE` verbs on REST-based APIs.

-Much like how the `Query` type defines the entry-points for data-fetching operations on a GraphQL server, the root-level `Mutation` type specifies the entry points for data-manipulation operations.

-For example, when imagining a situation where the API supported adding a new `Book`, the SDL might implement the following `Mutation` type:
+The `Mutation` type is similar in structure and purpose to the [`Query` type](#the-query-type).
+Whereas the `Query` type defines your data graph's supported read operations, the `Mutation` type defines supported _write_ operations.

+Each field of the `Mutation` type defines the signature and return type of a different mutation.
+The `Mutation` type for our example schema might resemble the following:

 ```graphql
 type Mutation {